AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 Parameters of the encoding preset options are the following:

-* **[!UICONTROL Target connection speed]** - The Internet connection speed of the targeted end user.
+* **[!UICONTROL Target connection speed]**: The Internet connection speed of the targeted end user.

-* **[!UICONTROL Encoded file suffix]** - The suffix that is attached to the encoded video file for identification purposes.
+* **[!UICONTROL Encoded file suffix]**: The suffix that is attached to the encoded video file for identification purposes.

-* **[!UICONTROL Video bit rate (data rate)]** - The amount of data that is encoded to make up a single second of video playback (in kilobits per second).
+* **[!UICONTROL Video bit rate (data rate)]**: The amount of data that is encoded to make up a single second of video playback (in kilobits per second).

-* **[!UICONTROL Pixel Width/Height]** - The width dimension of the screen image, in pixels; the height dimension of the screen image (in pixels).
+* **[!UICONTROL Pixel Width/Height]**: The width dimension of the screen image, in pixels; the height dimension of the screen image (in pixels).

-* **[!UICONTROL Frame per second (fps)]** - The number of frames, or still images, for each second of video.
+* **[!UICONTROL Frame per second (fps)]**: The number of frames, or still images, for each second of video.
 In the United States and Japan, most video is shot at 29.97 fps; in Europe and Asia (excluding Japan), most video is shot at 25 fps.
 The film is shot at 24 fps.

-* **[!UICONTROL Audio bit rate]** - The amount of data that is encoded to make up a single second of audio playback, in kilobits per second.
+* **[!UICONTROL Audio bit rate]**: The amount of data that is encoded to make up a single second of audio playback, in kilobits per second.

 The following tables show you recommended best practices for selecting video presets and the naming conventions that are used to designate encoded files.